 Trains from Budapest to Croatia (Budapest to Zagreb)

-There are direct trains from Hungary to Croatia.
-There is only one direct daily train leaving Budapest Deli staion to the Zagreb Glavni Kolodvor station.
+Currently, There are direct trains from Hungary to Croatia.
+The single direct daily train leaving Budapest Deli staion to the Zagreb Glavni Kolodvor station.
 There is also a train leaving from Keleti but requires a connection in Dombovar (check details on MÁV website).

 Once in Zagreb you have a lot of options to travel further by train to the coast to cities like Split or Rijeka, and by bus to Dubrovnik.